html5cat/html5cat.github.io/source/_posts/2014-04-11-laptop-sticker-standard.markdown

 I think there are two forces at play here:
 1. Max is undeniably awesome.
 2. Laptop sticker sizes are indeed in need of some standards.

+[Terin Stock](@terinjokes) and [Jason Denizac](@_jden) were fiddling with this idea as well and Terin created a GitHub repo with the possible spec: [https://github.com/terinjokes/StickerConstructorSpec](https://github.com/terinjokes/StickerConstructorSpec)

+It's obviously a fun little experiment, but I'm very curious to see how it goes.
+This could be a nice playground to see how standards are made and adopted.